Ryans Beggars Bush – A Brief History!

 The barracks was decommissioned from military use in the 1960’s.
 It has undergone much reconstruction and is now home to The Labour Relations Commission, The Geological Survey of Ireland and Irish Labour History Society Museum.

-The pub itself was taken over by Thomas Ryan in 1913, and has been run by the Ryan family ever since.
 It was acquired by the OPW in 1967 for a period but leased back to the Ryan family.
-Many different projects mooted for the site over those years including the J.F.
+One of the many different projects mooted for the site over those years included the J.F.
 Kennedy Concert Hall.
 However, during all that time it continued to be run by the Ryan family as a pub.

 So, if you feel like enjoying a great pint, at the cheapest price in Dublin, and against the backdrop of some deep Dublin and Irish history, look no further than The Beggars Bush!